lisaong/stackup-workshops/pi-pytorch/README.md

 ### Raspberry Pi Setup

 These steps have been tested on a Model 3B.
-The docker image is: [lisaong/armv71-torch-py3.6](https://hub.docker.com/r/lisaong/armv71-torch-py3.6/)

 1. [Download and flash](https://www.raspberrypi.org/downloads/raspbian) a recent Raspbian Stretch Lite image onto a 8GB or larger micro SD card.
 2. Boot up the Raspberry Pi